deskpro/react-components/docs/components/buttons/button.md

 One of "large", "medium", or "small".

 **type={string}**
+Controls the color of the button.
+One of "primary", "secondary", or "cta".

+**shape={string}**
-One of "primary", "secondary", "cta", "square", or "round".
+Controls the shape of the button.
+One of "default", "square", or "round".

 **disabled={bool}**
 Whether or not the button is disabled or not.